 1. Introduction.
-Since the very beginning of the introduction of the Markerand-Cell (MAC) scheme [11], it is claimed that this discretization is suitable for both incompressible and compressible flow problems (see [9, 10] for the seminal papers, [2, 12, 13, 14, 1, 3, 19, 20, 21, 22, 23] for subsequent developments and [24] for a review).
+Since the introduction of the Marker-and-Cell (MAC) scheme [11], it is claimed that this discretization is suitable for both incompressible and compressible flow problems (see [9, 10] for the seminal papers, [2, 12, 13, 14, 1, 3, 22, 23, 24, 25, 26] for subsequent developments and [27] for a review).
 The use of the MAC scheme in the incompressible case is now standard, and the underlying convergence theory is wellknown.
 On the contrary, even if some references in the literature report the satisfactory behaviour of this discretization for compressible flow problems, up to our knowledge, no stability nor convergence proof is known in this context.
 This is the goal of this work, restricting ourselves to the stationary case and to the Stokes problem.
 The extension to Navier-Stokes equations will be addressed in forthcoming papers.
-Adapting at the discrete level the arguments of the recent theory of compressible Navier-Stokes equations [17, 6, 18, we prove the existence of a solution to the discrete stationary Stokes equations, and the convergence (up to a subsequence, since, up to now, no uniqueness result is available for the continuous case) of this solution towards a weak solution of the continuous problem as the mesh size goes to 0.
+Adapting at the discrete level the arguments of the recent theory of compressible Navier-Stokes equations [17, 6, 20], we prove the existence of a solution to the discrete stationary Stokes equations, and the convergence (up to a subsequence, since, up to now, no uniqueness result is available for the continuous case) of this solution towards a weak solution of the continuous problem as the mesh size goes to 0.
 This convergence result seems to be the first one for the compressible Stokes problem in the finite volume context.
-Its convergence analysis presents some similarities with that provided for the Crouzeix-Raviart discretization [7, 5]; the main difference is probably on the passage to the limit for the equation of state, for which an additional stabilization term was used in the Crouzeix-Raviart context, which is no longer the case for the MAC scheme, thanks to a discrete counterpart of an alternate weak formulation of the momentum balance equation.
-Note that the compressible Stokes equations with Navier slip boundary conditions and a vorticity formulation of the momentum balance equation were also very recently addressed for mixed finite element discretizations in [15, 16].
+Convergence results for the same problem can be found in [7, 5, 16] for the Crouzeix-Raviart element, and, with Navier slip conditions, in [15] for a mixed finite element discretization.

 The paper is organized as follows.
 We first state the continuous problem (Section 2), then we present the discrete spaces, norms and operators of interest (Section 3).
-The scheme is then given (Section 4), and the remainder of the paper is devoted to
+The scheme is then given (Section 4), and the remainder of the paper is devoted to its analysis: existence and estimates for the discrete solution (Section 5), convergence to a limit satisfying (under a weak form) the differential equations of the continuous problem (Section 6), and finally the equation of state (Section 7).